maziac/DeZog/documentation/UnitTests.md

 ~~~
 This simple example test the subroutine 'multiply_a_by_3' which hypothetically takes A, multiplies it by 3 and returns the result in C. If A is 5 it should result in 15 and if A is 0 it should be 0.

-Please note that if you run a unit test case in debug mode the debugger will stol execution at exactly the macro that failed.
+Please note that if you run a unit test case in debug mode the debugger will stop execution at exactly the macro that failed.

 ### Special Test Macros